detec/SF5JSF/README.md

 ## REST service ##

-This Openbox SF-5 settings editor implementation provides JAX-RS JSON API for getting entities from database with the help of GlassFish's built-in Jersey 2 feature.
+This Openbox SF-5 settings editor implementation provides JAX-RS JSON API for getting entities from database with the help of GlassFish's built-in Jersey 2 feature, Jackson 2 and custom serializer.
 Here is the list of supported endpoints, relative to application context path:

 - Satellites
-	- json/satellites/all/ - get all satellites as JSON Array;
+	- json/satellites/all/ GET 							- get all satellites as JSON Array;
-	- json/satellites/filter/{type}/{typeValue} - get satellites, filtered by arbitrary field name and field value, as JSON Array;
+	- json/satellites/filter/{type}/{typeValue} GET 	- get satellites, filtered by arbitrary field name and field value, as JSON Array;
-	- json/satellites/filter/id/{satelliteId}  - get satellite by its ID as JSON value.
+	- json/satellites/filter/id/{satelliteId} GET  		- get satellite by its ID as JSON value.

 - Transponders
-	- json/transponders/all/ - get all transponders as JSON Array;
+	- json/transponders/all/ GET 						- get all transponders as JSON Array;
-	- json/transponders/filter;satId={satId} - get all transponders from specified satellite as JSON Array;
+	- json/transponders/filter;satId={satId} GET 		- get all transponders from specified satellite as JSON Array;
-	- json/transponders/filter/id/{transponderId} - get transponder by its ID as JSON value;
+	- json/transponders/filter/id/{transponderId} GET 	- get transponder by its ID as JSON value;
-	- json/transponders/filter/{type}/{typeValue} - get transponders, filtered by arbitrary field name and field value, as JSON Array.
+	- json/transponders/filter/{type}/{typeValue} GET 	- get transponders, filtered by arbitrary field name and field value, as JSON Array;
+	- json/transponders/upload POST 					- upload .ini file with transponders for further import.

 - OpenBox SF-5 settings
-	- json/usersettings/filter/id/{settingId};login={login} - get setting by its ID and user login as JSON value;
+	- json/usersettings/filter/id/{settingId};login={login} GET 	- get setting by its ID and user login as JSON value;
-	- json/usersettings/filter/{type}/{typeValue};login={login} - get user's settings, filtered by arbitrary field name and field value, with provided user login, as JSON Array;
+	- json/usersettings/filter/{type}/{typeValue};login={login} GET - get user's settings, filtered by arbitrary field name and field value, with provided user login, as JSON Array;
-	- json/usersettings/filter/login/{typeValue} - get all user's settings as as JSON Array.
+	- json/usersettings/filter/login/{typeValue} GET 				- get all user's settings as as JSON Array;
+	- json/usersettings/create;login={login} POST 					- send new setting to save in database for user specified.
+User should already exist, login in matrix parameter and in User field should coincide.
+New setting id is returned in HTTP header "SettingId".

+- Users
+	- json/users/filter/login/{login} GET 							- get user by its login, returning JSON value, if found;
-Supplementary endpoint json/users/filter/login/{login} enables to check if the user with such login name exists, returning JSON value, if found.
+	- json/users/exists/login/{login} GET 							- enables to check if the user with such login name exists, returning id of user;
+	- json/users/create POST 										- send new user to save in database, new user id is returned.

+## Maven profiles ##

+Different Maven profiles are required to use different database schemes and integration tests.
+Openbox SF-5 settings editor uses 3 maven profiles:

+	- dev 	Default profile, database url is jdbc:h2:tcp://localhost/~/sf5jsfdev.
+			This database url is used in Eclipse-based container deploy.
+	- test 	Profile for additional integration tests, run with Cargo Maven plugin in H2 in-memory mode;
+	- prod 	Profile for production builds, database url is jdbc:h2:tcp://localhost/~/sf5jsf.

+## Tests notice ##

+There are several JUnit tests, run in H2 in-memory mode.
+They check if Hibernate works with the database engine specified, if backend data processing features work, if custom deserializer and Jackson 2 "understand" each other.
+But as a former 1C:Enterprise developer I strongly believe that only real client-server environment can show if there are some errors with settings or annotations.
+That is why Cargo maven plugin is used in Maven test profile.
+Its paramount purpose is to test JAX-RS endpoints.
+Every aspect of Openbox SF 5 settings editor is tested: transponders upload and select, user creation and select, satellites select, usersettings creation and select.
+Jersey 2 client is used in integration tests.

 ## System requirements ##

 - GlassFish 4.1;
-- H2 database server, running at the same host with GlassFish, default database URL is jdbc:h2:tcp://localhost/~/sf5jsftest
+- H2 database server, running at the same host with Tomcat (for profiles dev and prod);
 - Java 8.

 ## Technologies ##

 - Java Server Faces 2.2;
 - Jersey 2;
+- Jackson 2;
 - Hibernate ORM 4.3.11;
 - Hibernate POJO classes and mappings were generated from my 1C:Enterprise database using my 1C:Enterprise project <https://github.com/detec/POJOClassesGenerationForHibernate>;
-- Hibernate Validator 5.2.1;
+- Hibernate Validator 5.2;
 - JUnit 4.12;
+- Jersey 2 client;
+- Maven 3.3 with plugins compiler, surefire, resources, war, cargo.
 - GlassFish 4.1;
 - Java 8.